 Professor John Shine was Executive Director of the Garvan Institute of Medical Research from 1990 to 2011.
 He is Professor of Molecular Biology and Professor of Medicine at UNSW Sydney.
 The ‘father of gene cloning’, Professor Shine was the first to clone human hormone genes and the first to sequence the replication of a cancer-causing virus.
 These and other pioneering discoveries by Professor Shine helped to launch the biotechnology revolution that has transformed medicine and agriculture.
 Professor Shine was appointed to the board of the biopharmaceutical company CSL Ltd in 2006 and then as Chairman from 2011 to 2018.
 He has a longstanding commitment to the translation of research discoveries into advances in health care for the social and economic benefit of the community.
 He received the Prime Minister’s Prize for Science in 2010 for his scientific discoveries and research leadership.
-He became President of the Academy in May 2018.
+In 2020, Professor Shine was elected a Fellow of the Royal Society.

 Professor Andrew Holmes is Melbourne Laureate Professor Emeritus at the University of Melbourne, and Emeritus Professor at Imperial College, London.
 In October 2004 he was appointed ARC Federation Fellow and inaugural veski fellow at the Bio21 Institute at the University of Melbourne and at CSIRO Molecular and Health Technologies.
 Professor Holmes has been recognised for his groundbreaking work on light-emitting polymers.
 He has also been the recipient of many awards including the Royal Society’s Royal Medal and the Descartes Prize.
 He was elected to the Academy in 2006 and served as Foreign Secretary from 2010 to 2014.